loading

 clickSelector: "button",

-// Instead of a section on the page, we want the whole screen
+// Instead the sample itself, we want the whole screen so we must add:

 selectors: ["viewport"],